 AirHelp is an organization dedicated to enhancing passenger rights and experiences worldwide by assisting travelers in obtaining compensation from airlines for flight cancellations, delays, and overbookings.
 The company streamlines the claims process by managing essential documentation and legal complexities, thus enabling passengers to assert their rights under relevant laws.
 In addition to flight compensation services, AirHelp offers subscription-based disruption coverage and parametric travel insurance products.
 Founded in 2013 by Greg Roodt, Henrik Zillmer, and Nicolas Michaelsen, AirHelp operates globally, providing support to millions of travelers in 18 languages, with offices located in major cities including Berlin, Barcelona, Gdansk, and Sao Paulo.
 The current CEO, Tomasz Pawliszyn, has led the company since January 2022.

-Depop Limited is a mobile marketplace founded in 2011 and headquartered in London, UK, with additional locations in Manchester, New York, Los Angeles, and Australia.
-The platform allows users to buy, sell, and discover unique fashion items, catering primarily to a younger audience.
-With over 21 million registered users across 147 countries, Depop has established itself as a prominent player in the fashion marketplace, ranking among the top 25 shopping apps by daily active users in Europe.
-The application connects users with stylists, designers, artists, and vintage sellers, enabling them to set up their own stores and explore inspiring fashion trends within a vibrant community.
+Depop Limited is a mobile marketplace founded in 2011 and based in London, United Kingdom.
+The platform allows users to buy, sell, and discover unique fashion items and accessories, fostering a community of stylists, designers, artists, and collectors.
+With over 21 million registered users across 147 countries, Depop has emerged as a leading platform for the younger generation to engage in sustainable fashion practices.
+Notably, it has positioned itself as a key player in the fashion app market, recently ranking among the top 25 shopping apps by daily active users.
+Additionally, Depop has expanded its reach with locations in Manchester, New York, Los Angeles, and Australia, further enhancing its global presence.

 Adeunis